Frankau, Julia

 She also wrote critical essays for "The Saturday Review" and under her own Pamela Frankau name she published "The Life and Works of John Raphael Smith" (1902).

-Her portrait was painted by George Charles Beresford (now in the collection of the National Portrait Gallery, London).
+Julia's portrait was painted by George Charles Beresford and is now in the collection of the National Portrait Gallery in London.

 [A kind thank you goes to Mr. Ronald J. Davis for pointing out that his grandfather Harrie Davis was a brother of Julia Frankau.]